-How to do it.
-Simply register on the site (navigiation bar at top of this page), you will be asked to enter your details and select a password.
-Once you have received a confirmation email (process designed to minimise spamming) you can log on to the site.
+How to do it: Simply register on the site (navigation bar at top of this page), you will be asked to enter your details and select a password.
+Once confirmation email received, (process desgined to minimise spamming) you can log on to the site.

-Select your continent and then scroll down to the bottom of the page where you will find a posting form.
-You can also upload a picture if you would like.
+Select your continent, scroll down to bottom of page where you will find a posting form.
+You can also upload a picture if you'd like too.